xdmushui/partner-center-sdk/develop/agreement-document-resources.md

 - Partner Center

-> [!NOTE]
-> The **AgreementDocument** resource is currently supported by Partner Center in the Microsoft public cloud only.
-It is not applicable to:
+The **AgreementDocument** resource is currently supported by Partner Center only in the *Microsoft public cloud*.
+This resource not applicable to:

-> - Partner Center operated by 21Vianet
+- Partner Center operated by 21Vianet
-> - Partner Center for Microsoft Cloud Germany
+- Partner Center for Microsoft Cloud Germany
-> - Partner Center for Microsoft Cloud for US Government
+- Partner Center for Microsoft Cloud for US Government

-The resource defined here represents an agreement document which is available for preview/download.
+The **AgreementDocument** resource represents a Microsoft agreement document that is available for preview and download.

 ## AgreementDocument